All Episodes

 He was at an event at a college inviting young people, not just those who agreed with him, but those who disagreed with him.

-And you could say that these kind of events are the model of how our politics should function, namely that we should have open discourse, and even if the differences are vehement, even if they're very uh strongly felt, That the only real way to resolve these kind of differences is through the kind of open debate that Charlie Kirk has encouraged and has spent most of his adult life pursuing as a way of organizing and reaching young students who might have otherwise been politically disaffected
+even if they're very strongly felt, that the only real way to resolve these kind of differences is through the kind of open debate that Charlie Kirk has encouraged and has spent most of his adult life pursuing as a way of organizing and reaching young students who might have otherwise been politically disaffected or alienated.

 So let's begin first with the actual news events as we know them.

-Here from the Wall Street Journal, Charlie Kirk shot dead at a Utah College event.
+Here from the Wall Street Journal, Charlie Kirk shot dead at a Utah college event.

 Quote, conservative political activist and author Charlie Kirk has died after being shot on stage during an event at Utah Valley University.